ICESAT-2HackWeek/intro-jupyter/README.md

 This tutorial is hosted on the [Github ICESat-2 HackWeek organization](https://github.com/ICESAT-2HackWeek/intro-jupyter).

+[Full video (1:21h) recording of this tutorial](https://youtu.be/Jft9-RnmH1Y), as delivered June 12, 2020 for the ICESat-2 Hack week.

 ## Schedule (all times in PDT)
 - 10:45 - 11:00 AM [Anthony]: Getting connected